 “Hope for the best, prepare for the worst” – Chris Bradford

-Travel protection, also sometimes referred to as Trip Cancellation and/or Trip Interruption Insurance, is a feature found on some credit cards.
-Basically when something bad happens, as long as its a qualifying event, your credit card will reimburse you for some or all of the financial impact as it relates to your trip.
+Travel protection is a feature found on some credit cards.
+It might also be classified as Trip Cancellation and/or Trip Interruption (yes there is a difference) but basically when something bad happens, as long as its a qualifying event, your credit card will reimburse you for some or all of the financial impact as it relates to your trip.

 Here are some of the things that may be covered as long as they prevent the start or continuation of your trip:

 - Accidental bodily injury, loss of life, or sickness experienced by the Cardholder, a traveling companion or an immediate family member of the Cardholder or a traveling companion

 - Jury duty or a court subpoena that cannot be postponed or waived